deric/es-dedupe/README.md

  * `-m` number of duplicated documents with same unique field value
  * `-t` document type in ES

+WARNING: Running huge bulk operations on ES cluster might influence performance of your cluster or even crash some nodes if heap is not large enough.
+Increment `-b` and `-m` parameters with caution!
+ES returns at most `b * m` documents, eventually you might hit maximum POST request size with bulk requests.

 ## Performance

 Most time is spent on ES queries, choose `--batch` size wisely!